 In a 2017 survey by the brokerage firm T3 SIXTY, 40% of realtors believe that smart homes sell faster, regardless of the price.
 This is borne out by buyers as well.
 In the 2017 Global Luxury Real Estate Report, 76% of buyers agree: having a smart home is essential to me.
 Upgrading your NYC apartment with smart technology is much easier than taking on a significant renovation.
 If you’re not sure where to start, look into intelligent appliances.

 In the 2017 Concept Community study by MFE, 18.2% of people listed appliances as the smart home feature with the highest ROI.
-And let’s not forget intelligent home security cameras, smart locks, and smart shades to name just a few of the options out there.
+And let’s not forget intelligent home security cameras, smart locks, and stylish shades, to name just a few of the options out there.

 Upgrade Your Doors